jacobrask/styledocco/README.md

  * `--name`, `-n`      Name of the project *(required)*
  * `--out`, `-o`       Output directory *(default: "docs")*
- * `--resources`, `-s` Directory for custom template, CSS and JavaScript.
-Can be the same as the output directory if you don't want to overwrite your changes.
+ * `--resources`, `-s` Directory with files to customize the documentation output.
 StyleDocco defaults will be used for any required file not found in this directory. *(optional)*
  * `--preprocessor`    Custom preprocessor command.
 To disable preprocessing, use `none`. *(optional)* (ex: `--preprocessor "scss --load-path=deps/"`)
  * `--include`         Prepend specified CSS file to the documentation stylesheet. *(optional)* (ex: `--include mysite.css`)
+ * `--verbose`         Show log messages when generating the documentation. *(default: false)*
+ *                     Directory containing the stylesheets to document.

 ### Usage examples